discord-net/Discord.Net/docs/_overwrites/Common/IEmote.Inclusion.md

     var message = await channel.SendMessageAsync("I am a message.");

     // Creates a Unicode-based emoji based on the Unicode string.
-    // This is effctively the same as new Emoji("💕"). var heartEmoji = new Emoji("\U0001f495");
+    // This is effectively the same as new Emoji("💕"). var heartEmoji = new Emoji("\U0001f495");
     // Reacts to the message with the Emoji. await message.AddReactionAsync(heartEmoji);